 The locals started an uprise at that site that lasted almost two weeks.
 They wanted something in return for the community after all of the industrialization that had took place in the prior two decades.
 And thus Chicano Park was established at that site on April 22, 1970.

 The murals here are amazing.
-There are plenty of them scattered throughout the park area.
-It really embraces their heritage here and many of them represent their struggle.
-As for the park itself, there are benches and picnic tables painted in green, white, and red which are the colors of the Mexican flag.
+There are plenty of them scattered throughout the park.
+Take your time when you visit, really soaking up each and every pillar.
+They all tell stories.
 There is a statue of Emiliano Zapata, a leader and hero of the Mexican Revolution that occurred during the 1910s.
 There’s also playground area for the kids and of course public restrooms for men and women.

 Across the street of Logan Ave are more murals along with a basketball court.
 There are two small parking lots accessible from both Logan and National Ave.
 Street parking is also available.